remp2020/crm-scenarios-module/README.md

 Every time user triggers specified event, all scenarios having this event will be executed, passing a user (triggering the scenario) down the graph.

+### Conditions

+The condition block allows to edit the flow of graph based on the result of specified criteria.
+One condition block is able to combine more criteria of a single type.
+All defined criteria are evaluated together and based on the result, graph flow follows either positive or negative direction.
+Currently supported criteria types:

+- **User** - User criteria are evaluated based on parameters of a user who triggered the scenario.
+Criteria class has to implement `ScenariosCriteriaInterface`.
+- **Payment** - Payments criteria are evaluated based on payment parameters of a scenario trigger.
+Such criteria can only be used in scenarios starting with triggers related to payments.
+Some triggers may or may not have payment parameters attached, e.g. 'New subscription' trigger.
+In such case, use 'Trigger' criteria (such as 'Has payment') check first to make sure payment parameters are present before using payments criteria.
+Criteria class has to implement `ScenariosCriteriaInterface`.
+- **Subscription** - Subscription criteria are evaluated based on subscription parameters of a scenario trigger.
+Such criteria can only be used in scenarios starting with triggers related to subscriptions.
+Criteria class has to implement `ScenariosCriteriaInterface`.
+- **Trigger** - Trigger criteria are evaluated based on parameters provided during the event triggering.
+Criteria class has to implement both interfaces `ScenariosTriggerCriteriaInterface` and `ScenariosCriteriaInterface`.

 ### Actions

 #### Send email